nikaakin/terminal-path-manager/README.md

 - [yargs](https://www.npmjs.com/package/yargs) - Yargs helps you build interactive command line tools, by parsing arguments and generating an elegant user interface.

+- [fuzzyfinder](https://github.com/junegunn/fzf) - It's an interactive Unix filter for command-line that can be used with any list; files, command history, processes, hostnames, bookmarks, git commits, etc.

 #

 ### Getting Started